r-pufky/docs/source/networking/ubiquiti/example-vlan-network/edgerouter-vlan.rst

   :hide_gui:

 .. warning::
-  Add all VLANS using :ref:`vlan-table` to *eth0*. :term:`Management VLAN` is not explicitly defined as a VLAN -- untagged traffic coming into *eth0* IS management traffic.
+  Add all VLANS using the :ref:`VLAN Table <vlan-table>` to *eth0*.
+  :term:`Management VLAN` is not explicitly defined as a VLAN -- untagged traffic coming into *eth0* IS management traffic.

 Setup DHCP & DNS for VLANs
 **************************